 Students living and learning together in this theme community are dedicated to living conscious, active, and healthy lifestyles.
 The Health and Wellness Community provides opportunities for students to connect through their environment, promote positive change, and encourage personal growth.
 Residents will enjoy programs focused on physical wellness, purposeful decision-making, and psychological well-being.

-The Sustainability Community will expose and challenge you to participate in the conservation of a variety of resources.
+The Sustainability Community will expose and challenge students to participate in the conservation of a variety of resources.
 Programs include learning about sustainable business practices, social justice, and protection of the environment.
 Residents will have the opportunity to work with a number of on-campus organizations and other community entities on programs designed to reduce energy consumption and develop recycling initiatives.